Gagandeep39/css-vertical-image-slider/README.md

 ## Description

-- Image and text slide animation on oppisite direction of Click
+- Image and text slide animation on oppisite direction of each other

 ## Screenshots